omtians9425/inherited-widget-sample/README.md

 This sample consists of following three samples of implementation.

-* standard inherited widget version (completely self-implemented version that notifies value's change to child widget)
+* Standard inherited widget version (completely self-implemented version that notifies value's change to child widget)
-* provider version (replaces with my own InheritedWidget implementation by provider)
+* Provider version (replaces with my own InheritedWidget implementation by provider)
-* value notifier version (modify to provider version)
+* Value notifier version (improve the provider version to make it easier)